Bradley-Hower/201-reading-notes/class-14.md

 + Scale (Ratio of 1)
 + Translate (pixels and percentage)

-Another property for consideration when rotation on a 3D plane is *backface-visibility*.
+Another property for consideration when rotating on a 3D plane is *backface-visibility*.
 This property allows us to hide an object if it becomes fully turned around away from the screen.

 ### Use case

-The variations offer a lot of cababilities.
+The variations offer a lot of capabilities.
 The various forms could allow for responsive tabs, links, and other navigations within a page, giving a page an interesting style.

 ## Transitions